-What does Keyword Density mean?
+What does Keyword Density mean in SEO?

-This is a hotly debeated concept in the world of SEO.
+This is a hotly debated concept in the world of SEO.
 The general idea is that a page on the internet about "cars" should contain the word "cars" fairly often if search engines are to believe it is about "cars".

 The keyword density calculation is a percentage of how many times that word appears on the page.
 So for example if a page contains 100 words and the word "cars" is mentioned 6 times then the keyword density for "cars" on that page is 6%.

 Using keyword density has been widely discounted by many but it still has a useful roll to play in the initial stages of optimizing content.
 For example:

 - content with a keyword density for a specific term of above 4% suggests over use of that term (known as Keyword Stuffing.
 It is a signal to search engines that the text will be difficult to read and so provide a poor user experience.
 Such content is unlikely to rank well.

 - content with a keyword density of less than 0.5% suggests 'keyword lacking'.
 A search engine may be able to work out the phrase you are trying to rank for but you are making it harder for them.
 Why do that?

 Both of the above provide basic clues on how to optimize content but are only a first step as search engines use a number of other signals to decide if a particular phrase is important to a phrase.
 I'll go through these now.

 Search engines understand words with the same meaning.
 So they understand SEO and Search Engine Optimization are one and the same.
 If the keyword density of SEO in an article was 4% and the keyword density of Search Engine Optimization was also 4% then this is the same as using 'SEO' 8% of the time.